akbyk/Watts4Homes/README.md

-# VoltWise
+# Watts4Homes

-VoltWise is a real-time IoT energy analytics and budget auditing platform.
+Watts4Homes is a real-time IoT energy analytics and budget auditing platform.
 It ingests live appliance-level telemetry from home sensors, tracks per-home energy usage and cost against a configurable budget in real time, applies tariff and anomaly rules, and sends AI-generated behavioral advisories by email when a home crosses a usage threshold or an appliance starts drawing an unsafe amount of power.

 The system is built as two independent Spring Boot applications connected exclusively through Kafka, backed by Apache Ignite for hot-path operational state and PostgreSQL for durable, permanent records.